midgardproject/phpcr-midgard2/README.md

 Midgard2 PHP Content Repository provider
 ========================================

-This project attempts to implement a [Midgard2](http://midgard2.org/) -backed implementation of the PHP Content Repository (PHPCR) interfaces.
+This project implements a [Midgard2](http://midgard2.org/) -backed provider of the [PHP Content Repository](http://phpcr.github.com/) (PHPCR) interfaces.
 The plan is to have a fully [Jackalope](http://jackalope.github.com/) compatible PHPCR provider that can be used in PHP Content Management Systems without requiring Java.

 Using Midgard2 instead of [Apache Jackrabbit](http://jackrabbit.apache.org/) also has the benefit of making interoperability with regular relational databases used by many CMSs easy.

 ## Installing

+You need to have a [midgard2 PHP extension](https://github.com/midgardproject/midgard-php5) installed.
+On many distributions setting this up is as simple as:

+    $ sudo apt-get install php5-midgard2

+Then set your project to depend on `midgard/phpcr` by having your `composer.json` to include:

+    "require": {
+        "midgard/phpcr": ">=0.1"
+    }

+Then just install the provider via [Composer](http://packagist.org/):

     $ wget http://getcomposer.org/composer.phar
     $ php composer.phar install

+You also need to copy the Midgard2 PHPCR schemas from `vendor/midgard/phpcr/share/schema` to your schema directory (by default `/usr/share/midgard2/schema`).

+## Getting started

+You can use the Composer-generated autoloader to load all needed classes:

+    require 'vendor/.composer/autoload.php';

+After you've included the autoloader you should be able to open a Midgard2 repository session:

+    // Set up Midgard2 connection
+    $parameters = array(
+        // Use local SQLite file for storage 'midgard2.configuration.db.type' => 'SQLite',
+        'midgard2.configuration.db.name' => 'midgard2cr',
+        'midgard2.configuration.db.dir' => __DIR__,
+        // Let Midgard2 initialize the DB as needed 'midgard2.configuration.db.init' => true,
+    );

+    // Get a Midgard repository
+    $repository = Midgard\PHPCR\RepositoryFactory::getRepository($parameters);

+    // Log in to get a session
+    $credentials = new \PHPCR\SimpleCredentials('admin', 'password');
+    $session = $repository->login($credentials, 'default');

+After this the whole [PHPCR API](http://phpcr.github.com/doc/html/index.html) will be available.
+See some example code in the [examples` directory](https://github.com/bergie/phpcr-midgard2/tree/master/examples).

 ## About PHPCR